-More than 2,700 companies are preparing for the world's largest consumer technology trade show in Las Vegas next January.
+More than 2,700 companies are preparing for the world's largest consumer technology trade show in Las Vegas this week.

 The International Consumer Electronics Show (CES) will take place from January 7 to 10 at the Las Vegas Convention Center in Las Vegas, USA, and is considered to be "THE" technology event to attend in 2010.

-Organizers expect more than 950 international technology companies to join the extensive list of US-based exhibitors at the 2010 event.
+Organizers expect more than 950 international technology companies to join the extensive list of US-based exhibitors at this year's event.

 Consumers are enthusiastically awaiting CES 2010, hoping to see a wide range of ingenious high-tech product releases from leading companies in the technology field.